-- b.
+b.
 Direct a VFR aircraft to a point near the airport to hold when a position is not available in the approach sequence for the runway in use.
-The aircraft may be vectored to another runway after coordination with the tower. - c.
-Apply the provisions of para 5-5-3, MINIMA, when radar sequencing behind a heavy jet/B757.
+The aircraft may be vectored to another runway after coordination with the tower.